infamy/DM32-Protocol-Spec/04-MEMORY-LAYOUT.md

 |----------|-----|---------|-----------|
 | 0x00 | 0x00 | Empty block | ~52% |
 | 0xFF | 0xFF | Invalid/unavailable | ~18.5% |

+#### Important Notes on Metadata Values

+**⚠️ CRITICAL**: Block addresses shown in the tables above are **examples only** and **vary between radios and firmware versions**.
+The radio uses dynamic memory allocation within the main config block (0x001000-0x0C8FFF).
+Always use metadata discovery rather than hardcoded addresses.

+**Verified Metadata Corrections** (based on actual radio analysis):

+- **Zones**: Metadata `0x5c` (92 decimal)
+  - Structure: 57 bytes per zone
+  - Capacity: Up to ~71 zones per 4KB block (4096 / 57)
+  - Verified by finding zone names ("DEFCON", "Vector", "FRS") in blocks with metadata `0x5c`

+- **Scan Lists**: Metadata `0x11` (17 decimal)
+  - Structure: 92 bytes per scan list
+  - Layout: Lists 1-44 start at offset 16, lists 45+ start at offset 0
+  - Verified by finding scan list names ("CZBB.List 2", "BCF.List 1") in blocks with metadata `0x11`

+- **Metadata `0x06`**: Appears to be empty/unused in many radios.
+May be used for other purposes or in different firmware versions.

+**Discovery Method**:
+1. Read all blocks in the main config range (via V-frame 0x0A)
+2. Read metadata byte at offset `0xFFF` for each block
+3. Search block contents for known data patterns (zone names, scan list names, etc.)
+4. Build mapping of metadata values to actual block types

 ### Metadata Read Command